 Also Read: How to Delete Games on PS4?

-Turning off and back on again (also restarting) can clear out your cache in a matter of minutes.
-We all know the wait you have to go through to watch the PS4 power down, but it can give you a cleaned cache and revitalized performance for the next rounds of Fall Guys or Call of Duty: Warzone.
+Simply put; turning off and back on again (also restarting) your PS4 can clear out its cache in a matter of minutes.
+We all know the wait you have to go through to watch the PS4 power down, but the wait is worth it because it can give you a cleaned cache and revitalized performance for the next rounds of Fall Guys or Call of Duty: Warzone.